 It is easy to go to the other extreme.
 Unfortunately, I’ve had a few supervisors of this persuasion as well.
 These leaders provide very little direction or supervision to their staff, which is equally harmful to their staff’s development and the accomplishment of the mission.

 Again, as I studied the Scriptures it became clear that neither was this a biblical model of leadership.
 Proverbs 27:23 reminds leaders to “Be sure you know the condition of your flocks, give careful attention to your herds.”
 This includes being involved enough to give helpful and constructive input and counsel: “Like apples of gold in settings of silver Is a word spoken in right circumstances.”
 (Proverbs 25:11).
-Nehemiah provides a great example of this in his leadership of the rebuilding of the wall of Jerusalem.
+Nehemiah provides a great example of this in his leadership to rebuild the wall around Jerusalem.
 He was certainly present and giving direction, far from a laissez-faire leader.

 The Middle Way: Servant Leadership